dominikabrosch-dotcom/-Single-cell-RNA-seq-analysis-of-Tau-transgenic-rat-hippocampus-GSE305314/Readme.md

 This project investigates cellular and transcriptional changes associated with tauopathy using single-cell RNA sequencing (scRNA-seq) data from a Tau transgenic rat model.

-The analysis was performed on hippocampal tissue collected from:
+The analysis was performed on hippocampal tissue collected from wild-type (WT) and Tau transgenic rats at two disease stages:

-* Wild-type (WT) rats
-* Tau transgenic rats

-at two disease stages:

 * 10 months
 * 20 months